setlife-network/website/CONTRIBUTING.md

 git push -u origin your-branch
 // or just "git push" if your branch already exists on GitHub
 ```
-- Create a pull request from `your-branch` to `develop` and be sure to include either a video recording with proof that the issue is resolved or clear instructions on how to test successfully and wait for a code review.
+- Create a pull request from `your-branch` to `develop` and be sure to include either a video recording/screenshot with proof that the issue is resolved (preferred) OR clear instructions on how to test successfully and wait for a code review.
 If any changes are required after review, pushing to the same branch again will automatically update the pull request